MarwaneGP/Simple-React-App/README.md

-/*This project has been realised in the context of a Tech Test and here is what was given*/
+/*This project has been realised in the context of a Tech Test */

 B. Exercice Frontend